 Sitewide HTTPS – The Time Has Come to Switch

 Back in 2014, Google announced that their Chrome browser would start showing regular ‘http’ sites as ‘insecure’.
 Google has been pushing site-wide https for a while now, as they also started giving sites running in full https mode a little boost in their ranking algorithm as well.
-With the release of Chrome version 53, you will now see this on a site that is called in normal http:
+With the release of Chrome version 53, they started showing an http site with a little icon in the address bar:

 Obviously this is not what you want your customers to see, as many of them don’t even understand the difference between http and https.
 All they will see is ‘not private’ and they will either abandon the site, or hesitate to purchase.
 This will get even worse in July of 2018 when Chrome starts flagging all http sites as Not Secure, which will DEFINITELY hurt your site credibility!

 As much as I have been resistant to this change due to the fact that https slows down the site (which Google also factors into its algorithm), but this change to Chrome has pretty much forced our hand.

 First, you need to make sure you have an SSL certificate installed on your server.
 If you are running an e-commerce site, this should already be in place.
 If not, get one ASAP as there is absolutely no way you should be collecting private info (especially credit card data) over an insecure connection.
 Your host will be able to help you with this.

 Next, you need to configure your shopping cart software to run in https.
 On some carts there is a checkbox, on others you need to change a configuration in the settings, and on some you need to actually change a value in the database.
 Contact your shopping cart provider or developer to find out which one applies to your site.